Dave Gettleman: New York Giants (1998–2012)

 In 1998, he was hired as a scout by the New York Giants, who promoted him to pro personnel director the next year.
 In 2012, he was given the title of senior pro personnel analyst.
 During his first tenure with the Giants, he focused on improving the team's offensive line, and also acquired Mike Barrow, who led the team in tackles in 2000.
 He signed Plaxico Burress prior to the 2005 season, who became one of the team's best wide receivers and a star on the Super Bowl XLII team, and Antonio Pierce, who went on to have over 100 tackles each year from 2005 to 2007, as well as kicker Lawrence Tynes.
 Many of these players also contributed to the Super Bowl XLVI team, along with new additions Antrel Rolle, linebacker Michael Boley (the team's top two tacklers), defensive tackles Chris Canty and Rocky Bernard, and punter Steve Weatherford.

 Carolina Panthers (2013–17)

 In January 2013, he was chosen to become the general manager of the Carolina Panthers.
 In the 2015 season, the Panthers started 14–0, before falling to the Atlanta Falcons in Week 16.

 The team defeated the Seattle Seahawks and Arizona Cardinals in the playoffs, en route to Super Bowl 50 on February 7, 2016.
 The Panthers fell to the Denver Broncos by a score of 24–10.
 On July 17, 2017, the Panthers relieved him of his duties as general manager.

-During Gettleman's tenure as general manager, the Panthers compiled a regular-season record of 51–28–1.
-In that five-year timeframe, the Panthers advanced to the playoffs 3 seasons and won 3 NFC South titles.
+During Gettleman's tenure as general manager, the Panthers compiled a regular-season record of 40-23–1.
+In that four season timeframe, the Panthers made the playoffs 3 times and won 3 NFC South division titles.